AP sources: Officials discuss what's needed for border wall

 Under the evolving plan, the Trump administration would rely on existing legislation authorizing fencing and other technology along the southern border.

-Congress would be asked to ensure that enough money is appropriated to take additional new steps — despite Trump's repeated assertions that Mexico would be told to pay for it — but would not pass a stand-alone bill authorizing a big new wall.
+Lawmakers would be asked to ensure that enough money is available in U.S. coffers to build the wall, but Congress would not pass a stand-alone bill authorizing it.

+Trump said in a tweet early Friday that Mexico will reimburse American taxpayers.

+"The dishonest media does not report that any money spent on building the Great Wall (for sake of speed), will be paid back by Mexico later!"

 The potential approach was confirmed Thursday by two congressional officials and a senior transition official with knowledge of the discussions; all spoke on condition of anonymity because they were not authorized to discuss the matter publicly.
 The officials emphasized that no final decisions had been made.

-The approach could come as a surprise to some but could also stave off a legislative fight that Trump might lose if he tried to get Congress to pass a stand-alone bill authorizing the kind of border wall he promised during the campaign.
+The approach could come as a surprise to some but could also stave off a legislative fight that Trump might lose if he tried to get Congress to pass a measure authorizing the kind of border wall he promised during the campaign.

 It's not clear how much could be done along the 2,000-mile border without additional actions by Congress.
 Lawmakers passed the Secure Fence Act of 2006, but most of those 700 miles have already been built.
 Some areas are in much better shape than others, though, and long stretches are made up of fencing that stops vehicles but not pedestrians.